-- 7.20.1 We have highlighted that community transport provides an important link in the transport provision in West Berkshire (4.8.3) and we will continue to support and promote this for those unable to use conventional buses. - 7.20.2 We have facilitated additional Dial-a-Ride facilities in the Newbury / Hospital / Thatcham area working with Volunteer Centre West Berkshire.
+- 7.19.1 We have highlighted that community transport provides an important link in the transport provision in West Berkshire (4.8.4) and we will continue to support and promote this for those unable to use conventional buses. - 7.19.2 We have facilitated additional resources in the Newbury / Hospital / Thatcham area working with Volunteer Centre West Berkshire, as well as Berkshire's first electric community transport minibus in the Downlands.

-7.21 Shared car use
+7.20 Shared car use

-- 7.21.1 We will work with the Council's Transport Policy team to seek expansion of the current car club to provide additional options, especially where DRT is not currently planned.
-The car club currently provides 24-hour access to hire cars in Newbury. - 7.21.2 Trials are also starting promoting car sharing facilities for some of these more remote areas.
+- 7.20.1 We will work with the Council's Transport Policy team to seek expansion of the current car club to provide additional options, especially where DRT is not currently planned.
+The car club currently provides 24-hour access to hire cars in Newbury. - 7.20.2 Trials are also partnered with Liftshare to promote car sharing in Chaddleworth, East Garston, Great Shefford and Hungerford.
+It is hoped that the scheme can be expanded in the future to more remote areas.

-7.22 Parking
+7.21 Parking

-7.22.1 For a rural area, there must be a trade-off between affordable, accessible parking and the cost of bus services.
+7.21.1 For a rural area, there must be a trade-off between affordable, accessible parking and the cost of bus services.
 This is especially important when town centres are seeing reduced footfall from more home working and shops closing down as internet shopping becomes more the norm.
-Over the next year, we will develop and publish a Parking Strategy that will consider these factors, including proposals in the Newbury Town Centre Masterplan to reduce the number of central Newbury parking spaces.
+A draft Parking Strategy is out for consultation which considers these factors, including proposals in the Newbury Town Centre Masterplan to reduce the number of central Newbury parking spaces.

-8. Reporting
+8. Reporting and Overview Table